gemoc/ICSA2017Tutorial/readme.md

 ![](figs/21-run-example.png)

-​:warning: You can now close the modelling workbench
+​:warning: You can now close the modeling workbench